Four Negotiation Skills to Arm Your Sellers with Right Now

 1. Ask Great Questions to Uncover Business Pain

 A good negotiation strategy starts with great client discovery.
-You won’t be able to preserve your margin, if your rep hasn’t effectively aligned the solution with business pain that’s in immediate need of being fixed.
-Sales reps by nature have a tendency to skip over uncovering the negative consequences of a business problem and jump right to offering their solution.
+You won’t be able to preserve your margin if your rep hasn’t effectively aligned the solution with business pain that is most urgent for your buyer in this moment.
+By nature, sales reps have a tendency to skip over uncovering the negative consequences of a business problem and jump right to offering their solution.

-While negative consequences can make for a more uncomfortable sales conversation, it’s important that your reps are equipped with the techniques needed to build a case for your price.
-That case starts at the beginning of the sales process.
+While negative consequences can be more uncomfortable to navigate in the sales conversation, it’s important that your reps are equipped with the techniques needed to build a case for validating a premium price.
+That case starts from the beginning of the sales process.

 2. Articulate Value and Differentiation

-Once they have a great grasp on effective discovery, you need to give them the ability to articulate value and differentiation in a way that has meaning to the buyer.
-How many of us are holding sales trainings where you review every new feature and function with the new solution?
-Although important, those widgets don’t mean a thing unless they’re connected to a problem that the buyer is trying to solve.
+Once they have a great grasp on effective discovery, you need to give your reps the ability to articulate value and differentiation in a way that has meaning to the buyer.
+How many sales trainings have you attended that focus on every new feature and function of the product?
+Although important, those widgets don’t mean a thing unless your buyer can envision how they affect the positive business outcomes they want to achieve.

 Too often, sales organizations leave their reps to make up this connection themselves, creating buyer confusion and inconsistency in the sales message.
 Provide your reps with the ability to map your solution to buyer needs by building cross-functional alignment around these essential questions:

 3. How do you do it differently than the competition?

 If you have tight company alignment on those four questions and the answers are meaningful to your buyer, it will be a lot easier for your salespeople to (1) negotiate on the value you can bring to the customer and (2) articulate why your solution demands a premium price.
 Without that clarity, you’re looking at a systemic problem of stalling, discounting, and losing out on deals in the eleventh hour because the buyer can't clearly identify the ROI of your solution.